COVID-19 Resources for Residents, Business Owners, and Visitors

 Current Rules and Regulations

 As ordered by Gov. Greg Abbott, currently, Boerne and Kendall County retail establishments and restaurants can operate at 75% capacity while maintaining an appropriate social distance.
-The state also mandates all bars and river tubing businesses remain closed.
-Abbott has also mandated that everyone must wear a mask or facial covering in public settings in counties with 20 more cases of COVID-19.
+Abbott has also mandated that everyone must wear a mask or facial covering in public settings.
 This requirement applies to Kendall County.
-The governor has also pressed pause on any additional phases of reopening until the current spread of the virus is slowed.

 Canceled or Postponed Events

 As things continue to change during this pandemic, numerous events have been canceled or postponed.
 We are working hard to update events that have been impacted.